This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

-Obviously all these lists are completely definitive, 100% objective, and correctly ordered.
+All these lists are obviously completely definitive, 100% objective, and correctly ordered.

 General enlightenment